-Dive Brief: In a submitting with the U.S. Securities and Exchange Commission, preferred contractor Tutor Perini revealed Tuesday that it had acquired a settlement alternate order for $31.2 million as compensation for delays on the San Francisco Municipal Transportation Agency’s (SFMTA) $1.6 billion Central Subway project.
+Dive Brief: In a submission with the U.S. Securities and Exchange Commission, preferred contractor Tutor Perini revealed Tuesday that it had acquired a settlement alternate order for $31.2 million as compensation for delays on the San Francisco Municipal Transportation Agency’s (SFMTA) $1.6 billion Central Subway project.

-Tutor Perini said it would maintain to pursue extra, unresolved exchange orders on the Central Subway task and expects those negotiations to wrap up as early because of the cease of this 12 months.
+Tutor Perini said it would maintain to pursue extra, unresolved exchange orders on the Central Subway task and expects those negotiations to wrap up as early as possible because of the cease of this 12 months.

 Dive Insight: